Yanis Varoufakis: Films

 A film based on his book Adults in the Room, was directed by Costa-Gavras and released in 2019.
 Varoufakis himself is portrayed by actor Christos Loulis.

 Varoufakis was the subject of a 2024 six-part documentary series by director Raoul Martinez, titled In the Eye of the Storm: The Political Odyssey of Yanis Varoufakis.

 Personal life

 Varoufakis is married to installation artist Danae Stratou.
+He has one daughter, Xenia, from a previous marriage.
+In addition to being an internationalist and pro-Europeanist, Varoufakis is also an Anglophile.